CourtneyThurston/personal-finance-memes-for-tech-teens/README.md

 #### Stock Purchase Plan
 While it is usually not a good idea to buy and sell individual stocks ("daytrading"), tech employers often offer a stock purchase plan, where employees can buy their company's stock at a reduced rate, and sell it (some requirements and restrictions will apply).
 Usually it is wise to elect to take advantage of these plans.
 For instance, someone at Microsoft [I don't have a direct citation for this, but by quick mental math it sounds about right] calculated that by buying stocks at 10% discount and selling them as soon as they were able, the profits from that amounted to about a 1.33% bonus annually.
 This person, by level, would have had a base salary of about 180k -- so 1.33% is no joke.

+Stock purchase plans are typically not extended to interns.

 #### The 401k
 The **401k** is a type of retirement investment vehicle that your employer must choose to offer.
 There are a couple key things to understand:
 * In a traditional 401k, your contributions go in pre-tax (you avoid taxes putting the money in; when you withdraw from your 401k eventually, that's when you will incur the tax).